smilers/windows-itpro-docs/windows/deployment/update/catalog-checkpoint-cumulative-updates.md

 This process might be repeated multiple times, thereby generating multiple checkpoints during the lifecycle of a given Windows release.
 The Windows 11, version 24H2 servicing stack can merge all the checkpoints and only download and install content that's missing on the device.

 If any checkpoint cumulative updates precede a target update, a device or image needs to take all prior checkpoint cumulative updates before it can take the target update.
 In other words, a post-checkpoint latest cumulative update can be applied to images/devices that are on that checkpoint or on a subsequent latest cumulative update.
 For updates sourced from WU and WSUS this process happens seamlessly.
 You can continue to use the same tools and processes that you currently use for approving and deploying updates.
+We expect that your experience updating through a checkpoint cumulative update will position you to efficiently take future checkpoint cumulative updates.

 ### Applicability